Receive a Free

 A systematic review of current scientific research showed that transvaginal POP repair with mesh does not fix symptoms or improve quality of life any more than traditional non-mesh repair treatments.

-The lawyers at Simmons Hanly Conroy are currently investigating claims for women whose have suffered complications from a transvaginal POP repair with mesh.
+The lawyers at Simmons Hanly Conroy, led by named shareholders Paul Hanly and Jayne Conroy, are currently investigating claims for women who have suffered complications from a transvaginal POP repair with mesh.
 If you or a loved one had pelvic organ prolapse and have undergone a transvaginal surgical mesh procedure, please contact our experienced lawyers for help.
-We are here to listen, provide information, and/or give you options about filing transvaginal surgical mesh lawsuits.
+We are here to listen, provide information and/or give you options about filing transvaginal surgical mesh lawsuits.

 WHAT IS PELVIC ORGAN PROLAPSE?